djhmateer/djhmateer.github.io/_posts/2020-12-14-progressive web app example.md

 Here we will build a PWA from scratch with the following features:

-- Offline page displayed when offline (ServiceWorker)
+- Add to Home Screen prompt (A2HS) for iOS
 - Splash screen images for iOS and others (manifest.json and meta tags)
-- Add to Home Screen instructions (A2HS)
+- Offline page displayed when lost connection (ServiceWorker)
-- Lightweight fast loading site (minimal css and VanillaJS)
+- Lightweight fast loading site (Bootstrap CSS and VanillaJS)
-- Commenting all the tags

 [Source project portal-pwa-test on Github](https://github.com/djhmateer/portal-pwa-test)